Crawley Town F.C.: Financial problems

-FA Cup run & Football League
+FA Cup run and Football League

 In 2010, Bruce Winfield announced that he and Susan Carter had become majority shareholders and had attracted new investment for the club, some of which came from overseas.
 The investment allowed manager Steve Evans to start rebuilding the squad, which saw 23 players signed over a six-month period including Matt Tubbs, for £70,000, Sergio Torres for a record £100,000, and Richard Brodie for an undisclosed fee, which was estimated to be a new Conference record of £275,000.

 The investment paid off as Crawley were challenging for promotion to the Football League and embarked on a remarkable FA Cup run.
 Victories over Newport County, Guiseley and Swindon Town saw the club progress to a third round tie at home to Championship side Derby County.
 They won 2–1, and followed it up with a 1–0 win at League Two side Torquay United in the fourth round.
 The fifth round draw saw Crawley face away tie with then Premier League leaders Manchester United, with manager Steve Evans admitting it was 'the tie of his dreams'.
 Crawley lost the fifth round tie 1–0 in front of 9,000 Crawley fans, though were denied a draw when Richard Brodie's header hit the bar in the 93rd minute.

 In March 2011, club owner Bruce Winfield died from cancer, aged 61.
-Despite their cup run and the death of owner Bruce Winfield, Crawley didn't halt their progress in the league as just 19 days after Winfield's death, Crawley secured the 2010–11 Football Conference title by beating Tamworth 3–0 and reaching the Football League for the first time in the club's history.
+Despite their cup run and Winfield's death, Crawley didn't halt their progress in the league as just 19 days after Winfield's death, Crawley secured the 2010–11 Football Conference title by beating Tamworth 3–0 and reaching the Football League for the first time in the club's history.

 In the 2011–12 season, they once again enjoyed success in the FA Cup, beating Championship clubs Bristol City and Hull City both 1–0 home and away respectively.
 They suffered a 2–0 defeat against Stoke City in the fifth round.
 This was Crawley's first match against Premier League opposition at the Broadfield Stadium.